Welcome to the Bristol Aero Talks website.

 Bristol Aero Talks is pleased to announce that the new season of talks will start in September, the program is currently being finalised.
 Talk announcements will be sent out and the website updated as details are confirmed.

 Bristol Aero Talks are pleased to say that with the agreement of Sally Cordwell, the CEO of Aerospace Bristol, the talks will continue to be held at Aerospace Bristol.
-These are normally held on a Tuesday in the Making Studio but please check the talk announcements as changes to day or location can occur.
+These are normally held on a Tuesday in The John James Theatre but please check the talk announcements as changes to day or location can occur.
 For information on getting to Aerospace Bristol please see their website at https://aerospacebristol.org/find-us .

 In order to cover the costs associated with the talks program such as reimbursing the costs incurred by the speakers we will continue to ask for a donation from attendees when leaving the talk.
 In the event there is an accrued surplus at the end of the season of talks it will be donated to Aerospace Bristol.